Causal Temporal Regime Structure Learning: CASTOR: CAUSAL TEMPORAL REGIME STRUCTURE LEARNING

-\textit{Case 4}: $\boldsymbol{x}_t$ belongs to regime $u+1$ in the current iteration, $\boldsymbol{x}_t$ is far from the border and regime $u+1$ is impure.
-In this case ($t \in [|650, 850|]$ in the example of Figure \ref{fig:pi_alignement}), we cannot say with certainty whether $\boldsymbol{x}_t$ switches regime or not in the next iteration, but because the pure regime $u$ grows after each iteration, $\boldsymbol{x}_t$ will soon enough be in the border of regime $u+1$ which takes us back to 3.
+\textbf{Case 4:} $\boldsymbol{x}_t$ belongs to impure regime $u+1$ and is far from the border (e.g., $t \in [650,850]$ in Figure \ref{fig:pi_alignement}).
+In this case, it's uncertain whether $\boldsymbol{x}_t$ will switch regimes in the next iteration.
+However, as the pure regime $u$ expands with each iteration, $\boldsymbol{x}_t$ will eventually be near the border of regime $u+1$, bringing us back to Case~3.